benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q099.png)

-_**Q100:** Any dragon to which Balerion froze more than 10 times for less than 10 minutes, more than 10 times on or after 1/1/1010, more than 15 times for less than 10 minutes on or after 1/1/1010, and more than 100 times altogether_
+_**Q100:** Any dragon to which Balerion froze more than 10 times for less than 10 minutes, more than 10 times in 1/1/1010 or later, more than 15 times for less than 10 minutes in 1/1/1010 or later, and more than 100 times altogether_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q100.png)